Skip to content

 • Liveness probe: HTTP GET /health on :8090.

-• Readiness probe: HTTP GET /api/runtime/ready.
+• Readiness probe: HTTP GET /api/runtime/readiness.

 • Doctor on a schedule: koda doctor --json every few minutes, alert on non-pass.